adamkocsis/Rcourse/2_Advanced_Beginner/09_for_loops/the_for_loop.md

 which means that we repeat the `message()` function for every elemement of the vector.

-# The Syntax of the `for()` loop
+# The syntax of the `for` loop

 Note, that the number of elements in the vector defines the number of iterations that we do.
 This means that we can use the vector itself to define the loop, rather relying on counting and a condition.

-This particular structure occurrs so frequently that we have a dedicated contstruct to implement this, which is the `for()` loop.
+This particular structure occurrs so frequently that we have a dedicated contstruct to implement this, which is the `for` loop.
 The exact same loop as above can be written as:

 ```R
 for(i in a){